QALB-Boy/blog/_posts/2024-11-20-please-help.markdown

 I am complying with the pharma drugs against my will until I can get these fictional records revoked.

+The medications make me too sleepy and heavily drugged up for any normal kind of existence.

 * 20241114; 1000mg lithium carbonate, 300mg clozapine
 * 20241115; 150mg clozapine
 * 20241115; 1000mg lithium carbonate, 300mg clozapine